 4.4 Submitting technical contributions (Tdoc) for specifying band combinations

-4.4.1 Text Proposal (TP) or Draft Change Request (draft CR)
+4.4.1 JSON Data File together with a Text Proposal (TP) or a Draft Change Request (draft CR)

 When providing technical contributions for the inclusion of a band combination there are two possible approaches.

-1) Text Proposal (TP) to a Technical Report (TR) for the specific basket Work Item (WI).
+1) JSON Data File together with a Text Proposal (TP) to a Technical Report (TR) for the specific basket Work Item (WI).

-2) Draft Change Request (draft CR) to the Technical Specification (TS)
+2) JSON Data File together with a Draft Change Request (draft CR) to the Technical Specification (TS)

 RAN4 have agreed that if there is a need for any technical study/analysis as UE coexistence studies potentially resulting in relaxations needed defined this needs to be provided via a TP to a TR such that this study/analysis is captured in the TR.
-For new band combinations which does not require any technical study/analysis RAN4 has agreed to introduce these via draft CR directly to the TS.
+For new band combinations which do not require any technical study/analysis RAN4 has agreed to introduce these via draft CR directly to the TS.
 It shall be noted that not all the basket WIs have a TR indicating for which technical study/analysis may be needed and for which there is no need.

 4.4.2 Specific for Text Proposal (TP)